Skip to content

 Introduction

-Paper trading is a term used to describe the practice of trading financial instruments without using real money.
-This is usually done in order to test strategies or to gain experience in a particular market.
-Many brokerages and trading platforms offer paper trading services to their new and existing clients.
+Paper trading is the practice of trading financial instruments without using real money.
+You use this approach to test strategies or to gain experience in a particular market.
+Many brokers and trading platforms offer paper trading services to their new and existing clients.

 Is paper trading the same as real trading?